 U.S. treasuries, U.S. government agency securities and corporate debt securities are measured at fair value using Level 2 inputs.
 We review trading activity and pricing for these investments as of each measurement date.
-When sufficient quoted pricing for
+When sufficient quoted pricing for identical securities is not available, we use market pricing and other observable market inputs for similar securities obtained from various third party data providers.
+These inputs represent quoted prices for similar assets in active markets or these inputs have been derived from observable market data.
+This approach results in the classification of these securities as Level 2 of the fair value hierarchy.

-There were no transfers between Level 1 and Level 2 during the three months ended March 31, 2019.
+There were no transfers between Level 1 and Level 2 during the six months ended June 30, 2019.